sheikh-mohammad/learn-agentic-ai-from-low-code-to-code/02_ai_and_human_readiness/quiz.md

 ---

-**2. What percentage of AI initiatives achieve return on investment according to the document?**
+**16. What percentage of AI initiatives achieve return on investment according to the Gartner document?**

 A) Approximately 50% of AI initiatives achieve ROI